Philip Carr-Gomm

-Philip Carr-Gomm (born 31 January 1955) is an author in the fields of psychology and Druidry, a psychologist, and one of the leaders and former Chosen Chief of The Order of Bards, Ovates and Druids.
+Philip Carr-Gomm (born 31 January 1955) is an English writer in the fields of psychology and Druidry, a psychologist, and one of the leaders and former Chosen Chief of The Order of Bards, Ovates and Druids.

 Early life and education

 Philip Carr-Gomm was born in London, raised in Notting Hill Gate, and educated at Westminster School and University College London.
 His father was Francis Eardley Carr-Gomm, brother of humanitarian Richard Carr-Gomm.

 He met his first spiritual teacher, Ross Nichols, the founder of The Order of Bards, Ovates and Druids, when he was 11.
 He began studying with him when a teenager, and joined the Order when he was 18.
 He studied meditation with Olivia Robertson in Ireland, who later founded the Fellowship of Isis, and in his twenties he founded The Esoteric Society in London, which organised journeys for members to Bulgaria and Egypt, and hosted talks by well-known authors such as Gareth Knight, W. E. Butler, and Arthur Guirdham.